himmAllRight/himmAllRight-source/content/post/switched-to-joplin-notes.md

 storage, so I figured I might as well.
 It works great!

 ### What I like
+#### Syncs on *all* my devices
+What I have enjoyed most about this setup is that my notes sync to all of my devices.
+More importantly, I can *read* the notes on every device.
+With previous systems, the *files* might sync everywhere, but I still couldn't read them.

+#### CLI and GUI versions
+Similarly, I like that Joplin has both a GUI and CLI client.
+While I have mostly used the GUI client, I enjoy having the CLI because it means I always have the option to ssh home into a machine and take notes.
+Additionally, the cli client allows me to take/edit notes with my own terminal editors such as emacs *or* vim.
+This is very convenient, and I should honestly try using Joplin in the way *more*.

+#### Markdown Note Exports

+#### Easy enough to use

 ### Issues I'm still figuring out/Anticipate